materialsvirtuallab/matcalc/docs/matcalc.md

 #### load(\*args: list) → tuple

-Loads data from a specified path if it exists, returning the loaded data along with remaining portions of the given input arguments.
+Loads elemental_refs from a specified path if it exists, returning the loaded elemental_refs along with remaining portions of the given input arguments.

-The method checks if the file path exists, and if so, it loads data from the specified file using a predefined loadfn function.
-It logs the number of loaded entries and returns the successfully loaded data alongside sliced input arguments based on the number of loaded entries.
+The method checks if the file path exists, and if so, it loads elemental_refs from the specified file using a predefined loadfn function.
+It logs the number of loaded entries and returns the successfully loaded elemental_refs alongside sliced input arguments based on the number of loaded entries.
 If the file path does not exist, it returns empty results and the original input arguments unchanged.

 * **Parameters:**
-  **args** – List of lists where each list corresponds to additional data to process in conjunction with the loaded file content.
+  **args** – List of lists where each list corresponds to additional elemental_refs to process in conjunction with the loaded file content.
 * **Returns:**
-  A tuple where the first element is the loaded data (list) from the specified file path (or an empty list if the path does not exist), and subsequent elements are the remaining unsliced portions of each input list from args or the entire original lists if nothing was loaded.
+  A tuple where the first element is the loaded elemental_refs (list) from the specified file path (or an empty list if the path does not exist), and subsequent elements are the remaining unsliced portions of each input list from args or the entire original lists if nothing was loaded.